-Impact studies that hinge on bias-corrected regional climate projections are asked to make use of the daily high resolution (1 km) ÖKS15 projections for temperature, precipitation and incoming solar radiation, and derived climate indices provided via the Climate Data Centre of the Climate Change Centre Austria (CCCA), at least for comparison.
+Studies that hinge on bias-corrected regional climate projections are asked to make use of the daily high resolution (1 km) ÖKS15 projections via the Climate Data Centre of the Climate Change Centre Austria (CCCA), at least for comparison.
+The data are available via the Climate Data Centre of the Climate Change Centre Austria (www.ccca.ac.at).